 Overall there are too many graphs, offered in such a way as it is difficult to prioritise information.
 The design can be far more ergonomic, with graphs organised more helpfully and with a sense of hierarchy and a narrative, encouraging to explore key results first, while offering extra levels of details as a choice to those who want to pursue a particular matter further.
 There as an inconsistent and suboptimal from a design point of view use of colour.
 A data visualisation professional should be able to help with making a good use of colour to encode information and to help the user navigate through results without getting overwhelmed.
 I would particularly recommend enabling the user to make side by side comparisons of different combination of graphs that are currently in fixed/distinct places in the tool.

-Undoubtedly, there are many ways to organize this information and we have done our best to organize it in a way that makes sense to the .
+Undoubtedly, there are many ways to organize this information and we have done our best to organize it in a way that makes sense to the aforementioned experts at the stock assessment meeting.
 That is, the pages follow the general order in which our stock assessments tend to flow: 1) assess fits and residuals, 2) assess retrospective plots and derived quantities, 3) if 1 and 2 pass peer review, assess the projections.
 We know the tool is far from perfect and agree that it would benefit from input from programmers and/or graphic design experts but, unfortunately, we lack funding to pursue such consultations.
 This is a reality that many biologists face and a key point of our paper is that this limitation should not preclude the use of these tools.

 See also previous comments to the AE.